-Sloughs 6A and 5 were important upland sloughs for juvenile coho rearing, while Whiskers Creek Slough and Slough 8 were important side sloughs in 1983 (ADF&G 1984b).
+Sloughs 6A and 5 were important upland sloughs for juvenile coho rearing, while Whiskers Creek Slough and Slough 8 were important side sloughs in 1983 (Schmidt et al. 1984).
 The presence of juveniles in these sloughs coupled with the infrequent catches in side channel habitat suggests that juvenile coho are found primarily in low-velocity, clear water areas.
-Upland and side sloughs may also attract juvenile coho due to higher water temperatures (ADF&G 1984b).
+Upland and side sloughs may also attract juvenile coho due to higher water temperatures (Schmidt et al. 1984).

-Significant overwintering of juvenile coho in the Talkeetna-to-Devil Canyon reach occurs in side sloughs and upland sloughs (ADF&G 1984b).
+Significant overwintering of juvenile coho in the Talkeetna-to-Devil Canyon reach occurs in side sloughs and upland sloughs (Schmidt et al. 1984).
 In 1981 through 1983, Whiskers Creek Slough (side slough) and Slough 6A (upland slough) were used for overwintering by age 1+ and 2+ coho.
-Some coho may also use the mainstem and side channels for overwintering (ADF&G 1981b).
+Some coho may also use the mainstem, side channels and tributaries for overwintering.

 Food habits were examined in August and September 1982 in the Talkeetna-to-Devil Canyon reach (RM 98.6-152).
 Chironomids were the dominant food item numerically in samples collected.
 Since chironomids are small, their volumetric contribution is probably less than their numeric contribution.
-Electivity indices suggested a positive selection for chironomid larvae.
-Other dipterans, and mayfly and stonefly nymphs were occasionally eaten.
+Electivity indices suggested a positive selection for chironomid larvae. and Other dipterans, mayfly and stonefly nymphs were occasionally eaten.
 Riis and Friese (ADF&G 1978) found that juvenile coho in the Susitna River fed on drifting aquatic insect larvae in the spring, while the adult stage of aquatic insects were major food items during the summer and fall.